-The Oliver Monopol-Stolzenberg and Stolzenberg machines were distributed throughout the continent of Europe by a company called "Fabric Stolzenberg" (Stolzenberg Factory).
-They were based in Oos Baden-Baden, a city in Baden-W¸«ärttemberg in southwestern Germany, with subsidiaries in Berlin, Hamburg, and Cologne.
+Oliver Nos.
+2, 3, and 4 were distributed throughout Europe by a company called Fabrik Stolzenberg (Stolzenberg Factory).
+They were based in Oos Baden-Baden, a city in Baden-Württemberg in southwestern Germany, with subsidiaries in Berlin, Hamburg, and Cologne.

-The serial numbers for the Oliver Monopol-Stolzenberg and Stolzenberg models are intermixed with their respective standard serial number range.
-Therefore, it is hard to know how many of each model were produced.
+The serial numbers for the Oliver Monopol-Stolzenberg and Stolzenberg models are intermixed with their respective serial number range.
+Therefore, it is hard to know how many of each model were distrubuted by Fabrik Stolzenberg.
 I have the only Monopol-Stolzenberg No. 2 known to exist.
-I know of three Monopol-Stolzenberg No. 3 machines in existance.
+I know of four Monopol-Stolzenberg No. 3 machines in existance.
 The Oliver Stolzenberg No. 3 is by far the most common Stolzenberg model; there are so many that I have lost count.
-In contrast, I only know of two Oliver Stolzenberg No. 4 machines in existance.
+In contrast, I only know of three Oliver Stolzenberg No. 4 machines in existance.